- What is personal information?

 From time to time, our website may use ‘cookies’.
 A cookie is a small piece of data sent from a website and stored in a user’s web browser while the user is browsing that website.
 The cookie helps us to maintain the continuity of your browsing session and remember your details and preferences when you return.
 If you are concerned about cookies, most browsers recognise when a cookie is offered and permit you to opt out of receiving it or you can configure your web browser to reject cookies.

-Unless expressly authorised or required under the relevant Deed/Contract, The Apprenticeship Community will not engage in any act or practice that would breach APP 9 (adoption, use or disclosure of government related identifiers).
+Unless expressly authorised or required under the relevant funding Deed/Agreement, we will not engage in any act or practice that would breach APP 9 (adoption, use or disclosure of government related identifiers).

 1-9 Tanunda Drive

 Att: CoAct Privacy Officer